 Sleeping on the Simba Mattress is a bit strange to begin with.
 As you lie on it, the memory foam starts to ‘absorb’ you.
 You’re not sucked into the depths of it.
 Nothing like that, it just supports you, gently – it’s like lying on a cloud.
 Usually I lay on my back, and then roll to my side.
 As I do this, the Simba Mattress adapts and instantly changes to support your new position.
 It’s a little surreal to start with, however you quickly adapt.
 As I lie into it and it supports me, I can almost feel every stress and tightness in my body drift away as it slowly moulds to my body.
 When I received the Simba I had one of my regular back twinges, however after the first night it was improved.
 After the second, it was gone.

-Unlike a lot of the mattress we tried, this isn't just a foam one.
-It's a hybrid mattress which uses both foam, and springs (2500 conical ones to be precise).
-It's made of 5 different layers.
-So whilst the top is soft and supple, the following ones offer support akin to a more 'traditional' mattress.
+Unlike a lot of the mattress we tried, this isn’t just a foam one.
+It’s a hybrid mattress which uses both foam, and springs (2500 conical ones to be precise).
+It’s made of 5 different layers.
+So whilst the top is soft and supple, the following ones offer support akin to a more ‘traditional’ mattress.
+You can see an in-depth overview of all the layers and the bed construction in another review of Simba which goes over their features and inner-structure.

 We’ve had ours for around a month now, and it has completely changed the way we both sleep in such an incredible way.
 We’ve found that the since sleeping on the Simba Mattress we fall to sleep SO quickly.
 As well as that we’re sleeping longer, and uninterrupted too – it really is INCREDIBLE.
 I wish we’d investigated a new mattress sooner, as it could have saved so many sleepless nights!
 We’re using this mattress without a topper, it’s recommended by Simba that you don’t use one.
 If you have one that’s too thick it could impair the way the mattress works.
 If you use one as ‘protection’ Simba actually sell their own protector which I’m considering purchasing.
 Also you don’t need to ‘flip’ the mattress – just rotating it sufficient.